 Are you leaving Thailand after fulfilling a one or two-year teaching contract?
 Are you expecting to get all of your tax back when you go and did your school offer to help with the process?

-If you qualify for all of the above, then read on.
+If yes, then read on.